Ferroxius/LBOE/README.md

 ## What to expect
 **Visuals**
 - Project Clarity providing a baseline improvement
-- Skyland AIO and Cathedral Landscapes dealing with most environmental improvements alongside smaller accompanying mods
+- Skyland AIO dealing with most environmental improvements alongside smaller accompanying mods
-- Cathedral Weathers and Luminosity dealing with all matters weather and lighting
+- RAID Weathers and Ambiance dealing with all matters weather and lighting
 - Tempered Skins and other selected mods improving the general appearance of NPCs and the Player
 - Postprocessing improvements from the Community Shaders